openbmc/phosphor-time-manager/README.md

 MANUAL    | SPLIT | OK            | OK
 MANUAL    | BOTH  | OK            | OK

-### Pgood
+### Special note on host on
-When host is on (pgood == 1), the changes of the above time mode/owner are not applied but deferred.
+When host is on, the changes of the above time mode/owner are not applied but deferred.
 The changes of the mode/owner are saved to persistent storage.

-When host is off (pgood == 0), the saved mode/owner are read from persistent storage and are applied.
+When host is off, the saved mode/owner are read from persistent storage and are applied.

 Note: user can set the time mode and owner in settings daemon at any time, but time manager applying them is governed by the above condition.